 Patreon is where you convert followers to fans, build community, and grow a steady monthly income that isn’t dependent on new content, schlepping products, or staying on the road constantly.
 (Hint: Patreons seem to grow faster when you align with a mission others identify with)

-14. Get the word out
+14. Get the Word Out

 It may take several months or even a year, but once you reach around 5,000 followers you’ll qualify as a micro-influencer.
 Travel micro-influencers, though still too small for major influencer marketing, can begin reaching out via public relations channels.

-14. Keep Your Day Job (or Find a Flexible One!)
+15. Keep Your Day Job (or Find a Flexible One!)

 Finding your audience and turning them into followers takes time.
 It also requires a capacity to stick-to-it even when the rewards aren’t immediate.